Collecting on a Car Accident Judgment in NC

 Can I put a lien on the defendant's property?

 Yes.
-Docketing the judgment in the county where the defendant owns real property creates an automatic lien.
+Docketing the judgment with the Clerk of Superior Court in any NC county where the defendant owns real property creates an automatic lien.
 The defendant cannot sell or refinance without addressing the lien.
-However, the NC homestead exemption protects $35,000 in equity in a primary residence.
+However, the NC homestead exemption protects $35,000 in equity in a primary residence under § 1C-1601(a)(1).
+You must docket separately in each county where the defendant owns property -- a Wake County docketing does not create a lien on Mecklenburg County property.

 What are supplemental proceedings?

-A court-ordered examination where the defendant must answer questions under oath about their assets, income, and financial situation.
-This is the primary tool for discovering what the defendant owns and where they bank.
-Failure to appear can result in contempt of court.
+A court-ordered examination under N.C.
+Gen. Stat. § 1-352.1 where the defendant must appear before the Clerk of Superior Court and answer questions under oath about their assets, income, bank accounts, employer, and property.
+This is the primary tool for discovering what the defendant owns and where they bank -- information you need to target a bank account levy or property lien.
+Failure to appear can result in contempt of court, including potential jail time.